zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

   must be powered down and support Bluetooth Low Energy (i.e. support the Bluetooth specification version 4.0 or greater).

+**USB controller**:
+  It's possible to use the Virtual USB controller working over USB/IP protocol.
+More information can be found in :ref:`Testing USB over USP/IP in native_posix <testing_USB_native_posix>`.

 **Display driver**:
   A display driver is provided that creates a window on the host machine to render display content.